Images

 Driving experience

 Audi's also created what it calls a new 'character sound', which is offered as an option and emitted via two exterior speakers at the rear and two interior speakers in the rear doors.
 This 'soundscape' varies according to load and speed.
-There's a new camera drive assist feature too, which allows assisted lane changes above 56mph.
+There's now a camera drive assist feature too, which allows assisted lane changes above 56mph.

 + More